mojtaba-motevali/Media-server/ReadMe.md

 # Descriotion

-This repository includes SFU server written in Rust and client web application written in React.
+This software includes a selective forwarding unit server written in Rust and a react application as web client.

 # Architecture